2023 LPGA Tour

-The 2023 LPGA Tour is the 74th edition of the LPGA Tour, a series of professional golf tournaments for elite female golfers from around the world.
-The season began at the Hilton Grand Vacations Tournament of Champions, in Orlando, Florida on January 19, and will end on November 19, at the Tiburón Golf Club in the CME Group Tour Championship at Naples, Florida.
+The 2023 LPGA Tour was the 74th edition of the LPGA Tour, a series of professional golf tournaments for elite female golfers from around the world.
+The season began at the Hilton Grand Vacations Tournament of Champions, in Orlando, Florida on January 19, and officially ended on November 19, at the Tiburón Golf Club in the CME Group Tour Championship at Naples, Florida, not counting the unofficial December 10 Grant Thornton Invitational.
 The tournaments were sanctioned by the United States-based Ladies Professional Golf Association (LPGA).

 Schedule and results

 The number in parentheses after each winners' name is the player's total number of wins in official money individual events on the LPGA Tour, including that event.
 Tournament and winner names in bold indicate LPGA majors.
 The schedule and purse amount for each tournament is listed on the LPGA website.
 The LPGA has a standard formula for payout percentages and distribution of its purse and prize money for every event.
 The winner typically gets 15% of the total, second place gets 9.3%, third place 6.75%, etc.

 The total prize money to be won increases to $99.3 million for the 34 now scheduled to be played, $5.4 million more than the $93.9 million in 2022.
+The net $800,000 increase from the cancellation of the $2.2 million Taiwan Swinging Skirts LPGA to the new $3.0 million Maybank Championship, makes the total purse $100.1 million for 2023.
+Kroger Queen City Championship (Sep.
+10) increased its purse from $1.75 million to $2 million making the total purse now $100.35 million.
+On June 25, the KPMG Women's PGA Championship announced its purse would increase to $10 million from $9 million and the winner paid $1.5 million, making the total for the season $101.35 million.
+On July 5, the USGA increased the U.S. Women's Open payout to $11 million, from $10 million (with eventual goal of equal purse with the men) with the winner's share $2 million.
+This increases the season total to $102.35 million.